 I apologize for the title, but allow me to explain.
 I’m not a huge shortbread fan by nature.
 I usually find it too dry, the texture is off, or its fairly tasteless.
 On occasion, I may or may not have a tendency to get a wee bit obsessed with baking a specific thing.
 So I end up making the same thing over & over, subtly changing it each time.
 The end result is that we end up eating *a lot* of whatever it is that I am not, in my mind, getting quite right.
 So was the case with shortbread.

-“That shortbread takes all the other shortbread, and kicks the s*** out of it!”
+“These shortbread cookies take all the other shortbread, and kick the s*** out of it!”

 Thus the name.
 And yes, he was an English major.